Disorder-Free Localization and Fragmentation in a Non-Abelian Lattice Gauge Theory

-To demonstrate the lack of thermalization in this regime, we compare the dynamics of the meson and baryon densities in \cref{eq_population} with the corresponding predictions from ME and DE ensembles.
-As shown in \cref{fig_fragmentation2}, the long-time dynamics of both populations do not converge to the thermal values predicted.
-Therefore, despite this regime exhibiting localization with the SS initial state (see \cref{fig_phase_diagram}), we do not consider it a genuine DFL, since this regime is inherently non-thermal (due to HSF) even if not quenched in a superposition of superselection sectors.
+To further characterize the lack of thermalization in this regime, we compare the real-time evolution of the meson and baryon densities in Eq.(8) with the corresponding predictions from ME and DE ensembles.
+As shown in \cref{fig_fragmentation2}, the long-time dynamics of both populations predicted by the DE do not converge to the thermal values predicted by the ME.
+Therefore, despite this regime exhibiting localization with the SS initial state (see FIG.2), we do not consider it a genuine DFL, since it is inherently nonthermal (due to HSF) in the GI sector, even in the absence of a superposition of superselection sectors.